nulasw/Inst/README.md

 3. Inst's Fast-Flags is available to everyone, feel free to check the Fast-Flags!

 ### Where can I download it?
-Get the latest release of Inst here:
+(Get the latest release of Inst here)[https://github.com/nulasw/Inst/releases/tag/Inst]